 "Heb.
 12:1 – the “cloud of witnesses” (nephos marturon) that we are surrounded by is a great amphitheatre of witnesses to the earthly race, and they actively participate and cheer us (the runners) on, in our race to salvation."

-The context of this passage much more relates to viewing the Old Testament saints as good moral examples.
-We are all united into a spiritual family by faith.
+The context of this passage relates to viewing the Old Testament saints as good moral examples.
+We are all united into a spiritual family by faith in Christ.
 There is nothing in that which would even remotely suggest prayer to these witnesses.

 "Rev. 5:8 – the prayers of the saints (on heaven and earth) are presented to God by the angels and saints in heaven.
 This shows that the saints intercede on our behalf before God, and it also demonstrates that our prayers on earth are united with their prayers in heaven.
 (The “24 elders” are said to refer to the people of God – perhaps the 12 tribes and 12 apostles – and the “four living creatures” are said to refer to the angels.)"

-This simply means that God allowed saints in heaven to "handle" the bowls of prayers.
+This simply means that God allowed saints in heaven to "hold" bowls of prayers.
 The text says nothing about prayers being directed to saints or angels in heaven, nor gives us permission to do so.
 The text does not indicate how these saints would be aware of our prayers.

 "Rev. 8:3-4 – in heaven an angel mingles incense with the prayers of all the saints on the golden altar before the throne of God, and the smoke of the incense rose with the prayers of the saints from the hand of the angel before God.
 These prayers “rise up” before God and elicit various kinds of earthly activity.
 God responds to his children’s requests, whether made by his children on earth or in heaven."

 Bowls of wrath are mentioned in Revelation 16.
 Should we conclude that they were directed to the saints in heaven because they also carried them?
-The text does not command believers on earth to pray to or through angels.
-It does not say that prayers were made to angels or saints in heaven.
+The text does not exhort believers on earth to pray to or through angels.
 It states that the angel was to add incense to the prayers in the golden censer containing the prayers of the saints.

 "Psalm 103:20-21; 148:1-2 – we praise the angels and ask for their assistance in doing God’s will...Psalm 141:2 – David asks that his prayer be counted as incense before God.
 The prayers of the saints have powerful effects."